luci582/UnlockED/screenshots/README.md

 # UnlockED Screenshots

-This directory contains comprehensive visual documentation of all application features in both light and dark modes, across desktop and mobile viewports.
+This directory contains screenshots of all application features in both light and dark modes, across desktop and mobile viewports.

 ## Directory Structure